Go to the main content

 World Earth Soil International Consortium IRC

-At the forefront of the International Research Consortium (IRC) that will emerge from the ORCaSa project, stands the firm belief that a Soil Deal for Europe is needed if we want to meet our climate goals – healthy soils, healthy planet.
+At the forefront of the Soil Carbon International Research Consortium (IRC) that will emerge from the ORCaSa project, stands the firm belief that a Soil Deal for Europe is needed if we want to meet our climate goals – healthy soils, healthy planet.

 Unearthing soil carbon solutions

 Supporting the ORCaSa’s vision is the 5-year Strategic Research and Innovation Agenda (SRIA), superseding the SRIA under CIRCASA, whose sole focus was on agricultural soils.
 Taking things a step further, the IRC will expand its scope to include all soils, and at the same time advance carbon solutions through research funding, alignment of research activities and knowledge sharing.
-Aided by KP4SoilCarbon, a dedicated online platform for collecting and sharing knowledge on soil carbon, the IRC and its international partners (regional nodes) aim to provide better access to research, methods and practices related to soil carbon.
+Aided by Impact4Soil, a dedicated online platform for collecting and sharing knowledge on soil carbon, the Soil Carbon IRC and its international partners (regional nodes) aim to provide better access to research, methods and practices related to soil carbon.

 This is where you come in if you are one of the following:

-• University
+• University and research organisation

 Partners